return42/sphkerneldoc/linux_src_doc/include/media/videobuf2-core_h.rst

     get bytesused for the plane plane_no

     :param struct vb2_buffer \*vb:
-        buffer for which plane payload should be set
+        pointer to \ :c:type:`struct vb2_buffer <vb2_buffer>`\  to which the plane in
+        question belongs to.

     :param unsigned int plane_no:
-        plane number for which payload should be set
+        plane number for which payload should be set.

 .. _`vb2_plane_size`: